 For premolars and molars, yes, in almost all cases.
 A dental crown protects the treated tooth from cracking under chewing pressure.
 For front teeth, a dental filling may be sufficient if enough natural tooth structure remains.
 Your dentist will recommend the most appropriate restoration and include the cost in your treatment plan.

-Root canal treatment has a success rate above 95%.
-In rare cases, reinfection can occur, particularly if the crown seal is compromised or a canal was missed during the original treatment.
-Retreatment or a minor surgical procedure called an apicoectomy can resolve the problem in most cases.
+Published data indicates root canal treatment has a success rate above 95% over 10 years.
+However, reinfection can occur, particularly if the crown seal is compromised, a canal was missed during the original treatment, or a crack develops in the tooth.
+Retreatment or a minor surgical procedure called an apicoectomy can resolve the problem in many cases.
+Your dentist will discuss the risks specific to your case before treatment.

-The extraction itself is cheaper ($300 to $700 compared to $1,500 to $3,000 for a root canal).
-But if you then need to replace the missing tooth with a dental implant ($4,500 to $5,550) or dental bridge ($6,500 to $7,500), the total cost of extraction plus replacement is higher than saving the tooth with a root canal and crown.
-Comparing costs over the long term, root canal treatment is almost always the more cost effective path when the tooth can be saved.
+The extraction itself is less expensive ($300 to $700 compared to $1,500 to $3,000 for a root canal).
+But if you then need to replace the missing tooth with a dental implant ($4,500 to $5,550) or dental bridge ($6,500 to $7,500), the total cost of extraction plus replacement may be higher than saving the tooth with a root canal and crown.
+Your dentist will discuss the options, costs, and risks at your consultation.

 Complex cases involving severely curved or calcified canals may be referred to a specialist endodontist.
 Your dentist will identify this at your initial consultation and explain the referral, the additional costs involved, and what to expect.